very-cool-name/blog-from-scratch/part_i.md

 # Intro
 Please don't ask me why, but I decided to write an `std::variant` from scratch.
-It turned out to be what I think is the most interesting container to implement.
-It requires a deep dig into the guts of C++, including:
+It turned out to be, what I think is the most interesting container to implement.
+It requires a deep dig into the guts of C++ including:
-1. `const` correctness
+1. Combining templates in run time and compile time
 2. Exception safety
 3. Placement new
 4. Variadic templates
-5. Combining templates in run time and compile time

-And even more.
+5. `const` correctness

-I didn't know a lot of stuff required to build proper `std::variant`, so I had to look for clues in the code of available variant implementations.
+I didn't know a lot of stuff required to build proper `std::variant`, so I had to look up clues in the code of available variant implementations.
 And they are not built for clarity of reading.
-That's why I decided to write a clear follow up to my endeavour and I hope it might help anyone reading to learn more about C++.
+That's why I decided to write a clear follow up to my endeavour and I hope it might help anyone trying to learn more about C++.

 I think the best way to work with this text is to start building `std::variant` yourself.
-And look for answers here in case of trouble.
+Look for answers here in case of trouble.
 That's why text is structured to tackle one function of variant at time.
-And every block ends with plan on what we'll build next, so you may stop and try before seeing my solution.
-If you are familiar with what `std::variant` is you may jump straight to the part [Building our own Variant](building-our-own-variant).
+Every block ends with plan on what we'll build next, so you may stop and try before seeing my solution.
+The text is split into several big parts to tackle `Variant`'s complexity gradually.
+The first part is about building `Variant`, that can only be constructed, accessed and destructed.

+There is also a full code listing accompanying the text.
+It's also split in several big parts for readability of each.
+Code and tests for the first part live in [variant_i.hpp](variant_i.hpp) and [test/test_i.cpp](test/test_i.cpp).

+If you are familiar with what `std::variant` is you may jump straight to the part [Building our own Variant](#building-our-own-variant).
 But in case you are not - what is `std::variant`?

 # What is variant?